Letters of Recommendation

 Hello!

-If you are reading this, you have requested a letter of recommendation.1 Tentatively, I will do so, but I would like to make you aware of a set of policies that I adhere to when navigating the letter writing process.
+If you are reading this, you have requested a letter of recommendation.2 Tentatively, I will do so, but I would like to make you aware of a set of policies that I adhere to when navigating the letter writing process.
 Please read all of the following carefully.
-Letter writing usually happens during breaks or the busy parts of the semester, so you will need to communicate effectively and quickly.
+Letter writing usually happens during breaks or the busy parts of the semester, so you will need to communicate effectively and efficiently.
 Please keep email communications concise.
 Bullet points are better than paragraphs.
 When emailing:

 Next, the most important thing you need to know: I will only write about information that I obtained myself.
 That is, I will not take suggestions from the applicant about what to write.
 I may request some information from you, but it will mostly be used to help my memory.
-It is possible that the only information I know about you is the course you took with me, the grade you received, and how you ranked compared to your peers.
+It is likely that the only information I know about you is the course you took with me, the grade you received, and your rank relative to your peers.
 I will often be asked to submit the information seen in the image below.
-Unless we discuss otherwise, I will likely select “No Basis for Judgment” for all categories.
-I am willing to write a letter that says this, but this is not a strong letter.
+Unless we discuss otherwise, I will select “No Basis for Judgment” for all categories.

 3. You must give at least two weeks notice.
 Earlier is better.